Scenario 3

 7. Materialize

 dbt Wizard runs the build against your dev schema (dev_lab_user_N).
-The instructor drops dev schemas after the lab via a cleanup script, so this build is safe and reversible.
+The instructor drops dev schemas after the lab via a cleanup script.

-The "skip the verification pass" instruction is deliberate: the Step 6 preview already validated the output, and re-running a full verification pass would burn roughly 10% of a 20-minute lab on duplicate work.
+Verification is skipped because the Step 6 preview already validated the output.
+A full verification pass would consume ~10% of the 20-minute lab budget.

 Exercises: dbt_run against dev schema

 Two models in your dev schema.
-A reusable activity layer (customer x store, 180-day aggregates) plus a segment model on top tagging VIPs, big spenders, and category-loyal customers.
-The campaign audience now lives as a queryable, versioned table - the foundation that future churn, RFM, and dashboard work can sit on without re-deriving the same aggregates.
+An activity layer (customer x store, 180-day aggregates) and a segment model tagging VIPs, big spenders, and category-loyal customers.
+Future churn, RFM, and dashboard work can reference the activity layer instead of re-deriving the aggregates.

 GitHub